FlatBallFlyer/IBM-Data-Merge-Utility/idmu-editor/src/main/node/docs/design.md

 <a name="template_header"/>
 ## TemplateHeader

-The header component provides for the following.
+This header component provides for the following.

-- Embed template level behavior components like add, remove, and save
+- Embeds template level behavior components like add, remove, and save

-- Accordion like behavior that encapsulates either the strictly header level components `HeaderPanel` (to edit name, description, and action) or the `Directives` panel to configure the directives for the template.
+- Provides Accordion like behavior that encapsulates either the strictly header level components `HeaderPanel` (to edit name, description, and action) or the `Directives` panel to configure the directives for the template.